Dragon-e-T/LanShan-s-program/README.md

 # LanShan-s-program
-the homework and ptactice  about LanShan
+the homework and practice  about LanShan